Hiring Contract Technical Writers

 by Scott Hartmann

-So you’ve got approval to hire a contract technical writer.
+So you’ve got approval to hire one or more contract technical writers.
 Maybe it’s for overflow work or a special project.
 Nevertheless, it is your responsibility and you want to do it right.

 Preparing a Job Description